Screaming Banshee Aircrew: Gothic scene popularity

-Theatre Of Tragedy, M.A.B., DUST, Captain Sensible, Gene Loves Jezebel, Voltaire (US), Clan Of Xymox, Mercurine.
+Between 2001 and 2008, Screaming Banshee Aircrew performed with numerous European and US bands within the gothic, deathrock, and alternative genres, including Nosferatu, Skeletal Family, Zombina and the Skeletones, Penetration, and Clan Of Xymox.

 Final appearances

 2009 saw the band reduce to a four-piece and switch focus towards a darker minimal, post-punk sound with tribal drumming and increased use of violin.
 Their final album, Sugar, was produced by Jim Spencer (best known for his work with The Charlatans) and released on the Resurrection Records label in July 2010.
 This lineup appeared extensively in London, including a notable performance for the Red Stripe Awards, as reviewed by The Fly.
 During this period, the Screaming Banshee Aircrew performed with a range of post-punk acts such as Wayne Hussey, Violet Violet, The Mai 68s, I Concur, Object, Luxury Stranger, GLASS, The Vile Imbeciles, The Gaa Gaas, Hindley, Cold In Berlin, ROMANCE, and The Dogbones.
 Sugar was reviewed on Sphere Magazine and the band were featured on the NME website's NME: Freakscene – The Screaming Banshee Aircrew – Make Some Noise!.
 Around this time, SBA were to be referenced in "The Bats Have Left The Bell Tower", an article on the role London plays in Goth music on LondonNet.